 In February 2020, Stewart Bainum formed a nonprofit to make a bid to purchase the Baltimore Sun and other local Maryland newspapers from Tribune Publishing, a newspaper conglomerate owned by Alden Global Capital, a hedge fund that has been criticized by journalists for downsizing newspaper staffs.

 After signing a nonbinding deal to acquire the Baltimore Sun for $65 million, the deal fell apart after Bainum accused Alden Global Capital over fees related to the transition services agreement.
-The fall out caused Bainum to exit the deal and partner with Swiss billionaire Hansjorg Wyss, who lives in Wyoming, to propose a deal to acquire all of Tribune Publishing for $680 billion.
+The fall out caused Bainum to exit the deal and partner with Swiss billionaire Hansjorg Wyss, who lives in Wyoming, to propose a deal to acquire all of Tribune Publishing for $680 million.
 Tribune Publishing owns the Chicago Tribune; the Baltimore Sun; the Hartford Courant; the Orlando Sentinel; the South Florida Sun Sentinel; New York Daily News; the Capital Gazette in Annapolis, Maryland; The Morning Call in Allentown, Pennsylvania; the Daily Press in Newport News, Virginia; and the Virginian-Pilot in Norfolk, Virginia.

 As of early April 2021, the deal was pending approval from Tribune Publishing’s board of directors.
 On April 18, 2021 Wyss and Bainum pulled out of the bidding, following Wyss dropping out of the deal with Bainum; Bainum signaled a commitment to finding other investors.